steve12345585/SnipeOffice/vcl/README.themes.md

 ## Back to ColorConfig::SetupTheme()

-So  in `ColorConfig::SetupTheme()`,  we first  check if  `LibreOfficeTheme` enum  is set  to `DISABLED`,  and if  so then  we mark
+So  in `ColorConfig::SetupTheme()`,  we first  check if  `SnipeOfficeTheme` enum  is set  to `DISABLED`,  and if  so then  we mark
 `ThemeColors` as not cached, so no custom colors are set at the toolkit level and return from the `SetupTheme()` function.
-Then we check if `LibreOfficeTheme` is set to `RESET` which happens when  the user presses the `Reset All` button (after which he restarts the system).
-If true then we check for `mbSystemColorsLoaded` to see if the default colors from the widget toolkit have made it to the static StyleSettings instance or not, and if that's true as well, we set `LibreOfficeTheme` enum to `ENABLED`
+Then we check if `SnipeOfficeTheme` is set to `RESET` which happens when  the user presses the `Reset All` button (after which he restarts the system).
+If true then we check for `mbSystemColorsLoaded` to see if the default colors from the widget toolkit have made it to the static StyleSettings instance or not, and if that's true as well, we set `SnipeOfficeTheme` enum to `ENABLED`

-Then in the  last part of `SetupTheme()`,  which we reach only  if `LibreOfficeTheme` is set  to `ENABLED`, we check  if the theme colors are cached or not (if the UI colors are loaded from the registry into the static `ThemeColors` instance or not).
+Then in the  last part of `SetupTheme()`,  which we reach only  if `SnipeOfficeTheme` is set  to `ENABLED`, we check  if the theme colors are cached or not (if the UI colors are loaded from the registry into the static `ThemeColors` instance or not).
 If cached, we don't touch those  over and over.
 If theme colors are  not cached, then we `Load` the `CurrentScheme` which  means that we load the colors for the current scheme from the registry and store them in `ColorConfig_Impl` instance.